captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

+Yesterday, one of the hospitals was shelled so badly

+---

-Yesterday, one of the hospitals was shelled so badly that some of the doctors had to carry the patients through an open field to get away.
+that some of the doctors had to carry the patients through an open field to get away.

+---
+template: noise
+very loud explosion, close by
+---
+template: noise
+high pitched ringing
+---
+template: noise
+heart beat
 ---

 Listen:  I know I shouldn’t be telling  you any of this.